Starcounter/Starcounter.Linq/README.md

 }
 ```

-## Compiled Query
+## Compiled query

-Compiled Query lets you build a LINQ expression with translated SQL once and use it many times.
+Compiled query lets you build a LINQ expression with translated SQL once and use it many times.

 `DbLinq.CompileQuery<T>` returns a delegate `Func<IEnumerable<T>>` which can be invoked to execute the compiled query.
 It has many overloads and it supports passing parameters.

-We recommend to use in all cases when a request is executed quite frequently.
+Use `DbLinq.CompileQuery<T>()` in places where the query will be executed many times since it only translates the LINQ statement to SQL one time which makes subsequent calls fast.

 Example: